virtual-labs/exp-dc-speed-iitkgp/experiment/theory.md

 A permanent magnet or an electromagnet can be used to create the magnetic field in a magnetic brake.
 A big advantage with magnetic braking is the lack of physical contact between components.
 A disadvantage with magnetic braking is that when there is no motion between the magnet and conductor, there is no static force to maintain the conductor at rest.
-In this case, the magnetic braking system would need to be supplemented by a friction based (conventional) braking system like a hand brake.
+In this case, the magnetic braking system would need to be supplemented by a friction based (conventional) braking system like a hand brake.<br/>

-<b>Speed Control :</b>
+<br/><b>Speed Control :</b><br/>

 There are numerous applications where control of speed is required, as in rolling mills, cranes, hoists, elevators, machine tools, transit system and locomotive drives.
 DC motors are extensively used in many of these applications.
 Control of the speed of dc motors below and above the base (or rated) speed can easily be achieved.
 Besides, the methods of control are simpler and less expensive than those applicable to ac motors.
 In the classical method, a Ward–Leonard system with rotating machines is used for speed control of dc motors.
 Recently, solid-state converters have been used for this purpose.
-In this section, various methods of speed control of dc motors are discussed.
+In this section, various methods of speed control of dc motors are discussed.<br/>

 In order to achieve wider speed control range, speeds below base speed are obtained by voltage control and above base speed by field flux control.

-<b>1.
+<br/><b>1.
 Armature voltage control (<span style="font-family:'Times New Roman'">V<sub>a</sub></span>) :</b><br/>
 In the armature voltage control mode, the speed control is carried out with rated armature current and constant motor field flux.
 A constant torque upto base speed is obtained.
 Power (torque &times; speed) increases in proportion to speed.
-Thus constant torque and variable power drive is obtained upto base speed with armature terminal voltage control method as shown in fig 2.<br/>
+Thus constant torque and variable power drive is obtained upto base speed with armature terminal voltage control method as shown in Fig. 2.<br/>

 <br/><b>2.
 Field current control (<span style="font-family:'Times New Roman'">I<sub>f</sub></span>) :</b><br/>

 The field current control mode is used to obtain speed above the base speed.
-In this mode, the	armature voltage <span style="font-family:'Times New Roman'">V<sub>a</sub></span> remains constant and the motor field current <!--I<sub>fm</sub>--> is decreased (field weakening) to obtain higher speeds.
+In this mode, the	armature voltage <span style="font-family:'Times New Roman'">V<sub>a</sub></span> remains constant and the motor field current is decreased (field weakening) to obtain higher speeds.
 The armature current can be kept constant, there by operating the motor in a constant horsepower mode.
 The torque obviously decreases as speed increases.
 Thus constant power and variable torque drive is obtained above base speed with field current control method as shown in Fig. 2.<br/>